briansan/node/master/reference/calicoctl/commands/label.md

    ```
    {: .no-select-button}

-1. Remove label with key 'cluster' of the node
+1. Remove label with key `cluster` from the node.
    ```bash
    calicoctl label nodes node1 cluster --remove
    ```

-   Results indicate that label was successfully removed.
+   Results indicate that the label was successfully removed.

    ```bash
    Successfully removed label cluster from nodes node1.